ihavalyova/DiAtomic/README.md

 - fit of the computed energy levels to the experimental data

+It supports object-oriented approach with easy to use functionality and efficiently vectorized code.

 **To install**: call Python pip from the command line:

 ```pip install diatomic```